 In response, the City has adopted or proposed the following:

-The City of Worcester has issued a Request For Interest (RFI) as a process for reviewing adult use marijuana establishments seeking community host agreements.
+The City of Worcester issued a Request For Interest (RFI) as a process for reviewing adult use marijuana establishments seeking community host agreements.
 The deadline for Round 1 submissions was August 24, 2018.
-Additional applications are being accepted on a rolling basis.
+Applications for cultivation, microbusiness, product manufacturing, transportation and testing lab licenses continue to be accepted on a rolling basis.

 Additional information including amendments to the RFI and FAQs will be posted as needed (please see below).
 Any questions should be submitted to email@example.com

 The City will not review your RFI application unless you have held your mandatory community meeting.

 What guidelines should I follow when conducting my community meeting?

 The Cannabis Control Commission (CCC) has the following guidelines: